Manzoor Alam Beg

 Manzoor Alam Beg (মনজুর আলম বেগ; 1 October 1931 – 26 July 1998) was a Bangladeshi photographer.
-He was awarded Ekushey Padak in 2007 by the Government of Bangladesh.
+He was awarded the Ekushey Padak in 2007 by the government of Bangladesh.

 Early life and family

 Beg was born on 1 October 1931 in his maternal home in Shyampur, Nawabganj, Malda district, Bengal Presidency.
 He belonged to a Bengali Muslim family of Begs from Murshidabad.
 He was the third child of Professor Husam Uddin Beg of Murshidabad and Zaheda Chowdhury of Nawabganj.
 His father was a former principal of Brojomohun College in Barisal.

 Beg married Walida Chowdhury on 17 March 1963.
 They had three children: photographer Iftekhar Alam Beg, photographer Imtiaz Alam Beg, and Ishtiaque Alam Beg.
-Beg's eldest brother Mahmood Alam Beg was the Deputy Governor of Bangladesh Bank, which is the central bank of Bangladesh.
-His younger brother Captain Mahfuz Alam Beg was the Sub-sector Commander of Sector 9 in the independence war of Bangladesh in 1971.
+Beg's eldest brother, Mahmood Alam Beg, was the deputy governor of Bangladesh Bank, which is the country's central bank.
+His younger brother, Captain Mahfuz Alam Beg, was the sub-sector commander of Sector 9 in the independence war of Bangladesh in 1971.

 Training and education

 Beg received photographic training at the Technical Training Centre of the Pakistan Air Force in Karachi in 1949.
 UNESCO training on microfilming in Karachi (1957).
-British government training on document reproduction at Hatfield College of Technology in UK (1968).
+British government training on document reproduction at Hatfield College of Technology in the UK (1968).
 Kodak Colour Film course at Kodak Photographic School at Harrow in London (1968).
 Diploma in photography from the British Institute of Reprographic Technology (1976).
 A training course for information centre managers organised by UNESCO and the Government of India in New Delhi (1980).

 Career

 Beg set up of the Begart Institute of Photography in 1960, the nation's first training facility for photography.
 In 1976, he founded the Bangladesh Photographic Society.
 He was well known for organising photographers and photographic activities in a place that had practically no recent history of institutional or professional photography.
-Manzoor Alam Beg was honoured as ESFIAP at the FIAP (the distinction "Excellence for Services Rendered" is awarded to those persons who have accomplished exceptional services over a long period for the benefit of The International Federation of Photographic Art) 19th Congress in Germany, 1987.
-He was honored with a title Aalokchitracharjo (The Chancellor of Photography) by BPS on behalf of Bangladeshi photographers community.
-He is considered as the Father of Fine Art Photography Movements in Bangladesh.
-Aalokchitracharjo (The Chancellor of Photography) Manzoor Alam Beg has been awarded the most prestigious Ekushey Podak given by Bangladesh government in 2007 besides 200 more national and international awards and honors.
+Manzoor Alam Beg was honoured as ESFIAP at the FIAP (the distinction "Excellence for Services Rendered" is awarded to those persons who have accomplished exceptional services over a long period for the benefit of the International Federation of Photographic Art) 19th Congress in Germany, 1987.
+He was honored with the title Aalokchitracharjo (The Chancellor of Photography) by BPS on behalf of the Bangladeshi photographers community.
+He is considered the father of fine art photography movements in Bangladesh.
+Manzoor Alam Beg has been awarded the most prestigious Ekushey Podak given by the Bangladesh government in 2007, besides 200 more national and international awards and honors.